Now the enterprise is exploration into God

 His people

-On Easter night, Jesus entered the upper room to the amazement of his people, and breathed the Holy Spirit upon them.
+On Easter night, the risen Jesus entered the upper room to the amazement of his people, and he breathed the Holy Spirit upon them.
 It was the culmination of 2000 years of God’s preparation for creation’s renewal, which he had centred in his chosen people, Israel.

 Long ago, God took a tribe of slaves out of oppression in Egypt.
 Then he led them through the desert for 40 years in which these wild spirits gradually made a covenant with him, because they saw his mighty deeds.
 It was his “right hand” alone that brought them victories.

 Remember how Joshua and Hur held up Moses’ arms in prayer to bring them victory over the Amalekites?
-(Exodus 17: 8-12) The walls of Jericho tumbled down as they processed around them praising him.
+(Exodus 17: 8-12) The walls of Jericho tumbled down as they processed around them praising God.
 (Joshua 6: 1-20) He led them to conquer city after city, becoming skilful warriors.
-But it was by God’s “right hand and arm” that they gained victories “because he loved them”.
-(Psalm 44).
+Truly, as Psalm 44 says, it was by God’s “right hand and arm” that they gained victories, and it was “because he loved them”.
 That was an amazing time.

-Then they settled and cultivated the land, became farmers and gradually their civilization grew, they started recording their history in books.
+Then they settled and cultivated the land, became farmers and gradually their civilization developed; they started recording their history in books.
 But it was also a long period of centuries in which he stopped feeding them like babies – they had to grow up.
-They struggled to abandon their own tendency to invent religions, and slowly learned to deal with the real God in the way he demanded.
-All their worst vices came out and they had terrible times of crisis, but after two thousand years, they were at the stage where there were enough of them ready to receive the Messiah.
+They struggled to abandon their own tendency to invent their own gods, and slowly learned to deal with the real God in the way he demanded.
+All their worst vices came out and they had terrible times of crisis, but after two thousand years, they were at the stage where there were sufficient of them ready to receive the Messiah.

 After Jesus had ascended to Heaven, God’s chosen people assumed their new name “Christians”.
 It was time to bring all people into Israel.
 He stunned them with spiritual victories as they converted the Roman Empire and assimilated the wisdom of many cultures especially the Greeks.